What Are Claude Connectors? Data Access, Auth, Custom Setup, and Troubleshooting

 Claude Connectors connect Claude to your data through MCP.

-TL;DR: Claude Connectors are MCP servers that give Claude access to external data.
+TL;DR: Claude Connectors are MCP servers that give Claude access to external data and services.
 The Connectors Directory has 200+ integrations for Google Drive, Slack, Notion, Stripe, and more.
 You can add custom connectors via Settings.
-Auth uses OAuth.
-If you want to build an interactive Connector, sunpeak gives you a local Claude simulator and testing infrastructure.
+Auth uses OAuth when needed.
+Standard connectors return data; interactive connectors also render UI in the chat.

 What Are Claude Connectors?

-Each connector exposes tools that Claude can call.
+Each connector registers tools that Claude can call during a conversation.
 A Google Drive connector might expose a “search files” tool and a “read document” tool.
 A CRM connector might expose “find contact” and “update deal stage.”
 Claude decides when to call these tools based on your conversation, and the connector returns the data.

 There are two types:

 - Standard connectors return data that Claude formats into text.
-Claude decides how to present the information.
+Claude decides how to present the information in its response.

 - Interactive connectors also render UI components (cards, dashboards, forms) directly in the conversation using MCP App resources.
 First-party interactive connectors include Figma, Canva, Asana, Slack, and Box.